-I love to turn classic dishes that include meat into really tasty Plant Based recipes.
-As you may know Coronation Chicken was created by Constance Spry a florist and Rosemary Hume a chef, both principles of the Cordon Bleu cookery school.
-They created the recipe of cold cooked chicken and a creamy curry sauce for the Coronation of Queen Elizabeth II in 1953.
-It later became known as Coronation Chicken, It’s a very British Classic.
-It’s often used as a sandwich filling or served as a cold salad, sometimes with a rice salad.
+I love to transform classic dishes that include meat into really tasty plant-based recipes.
+Coronation chicken was created by florist Constance Spry and chef Rosemary Hume, who were both principles of the Cordon Bleu Cookery School.
+They invented the recipe, which featured cold cooked chicken in a creamy curry sauce, for the coronation of Queen Elizabeth II in 1953.

 2-3 bay leaves

 1 cinnamon stick

 For the sauce

 2 tbsp medium curry powder

 1 tsp fresh ginger, grated

 4 tbsp good mango chutney – Geeta's is great